-New York C corporations: If the amount on line 20 is greater than the amount on line 21, subtract line 21 from line 20.
+Line 22 - If the amount on line 20 is greater than the amount on line 21, subtract line 21 from line 20.
 This is the amount of your EZ-EIC.
+New York S corporations: Transfer this amount to Form CT-34-SH.

-If the recapture amount on line 21 is greater than the total EZ-EIC on line 20, you have a net recapture amount; subtract line 20 from line 21 and enter the result as a negative number with a minus (-) sign.
+If the recapture amount on line 21 is greater than the total EZ-EIC on line 20, you have a net recapture amount; continue with line 22 instructions.

+New York C corporations: Subtract line 20 from line 21 and enter the result as a negative number with a minus (-) sign.
 Enter this negative amount in the appropriate box of the tax credits section of your franchise tax return.